miniconnect/holodb/README.md

 For specifying the possible values in the column, one of `values`, `valuesResource`, `valuesRange`, `valuesPattern`,  `valuesDynamicPattern` and `valuesForeignColumn` can be used.
-Currently, for a `FIXED` column, only `values` is supported.
+Currently, for a `fixed` column, only `values` is supported.

-In the case of `COUNTER` mode, values will be ignored and should be omitted.
+In the case of `counter` mode, values will be ignored and should be omitted.
-The type of a `COUNTER` column is always `java.math.LargeInteger`.
+The type of a `counter` column is always `java.math.LargeInteger`.

 If used, the value of `valuesForeignColumn` must be an array of lengths 1, 2, or 3.
 The one-element version contains a column name in the same table.